 Neural networks have made significant leaps in the image and natural language processing (NLP) recently.
-They’ve not only learned to recognise, localise and segment images; they’re now able to effectively translate natural language and answer complex questions.
+They’ve not only learned to recognize, localize and segment images; they’re now able to effectively translate natural language and answer complex questions.
 One of the precursors to such massive progress was the introduction of Seq2Seq and neural attention models – enabling neural networks to become more selective about the data they’re working with at any given time.

 One of the precursors to such massive progress was the introduction of Seq2Seq and neural attention models – enabling neural networks to become more selective about the data they’re working with at any given time.
-The core focus of the neural attention mechanism is to learn to recognise where to find important information.
+The core focus of the neural attention mechanism is to learn to recognize where to find important information.

 In this blog, we describe the most promising real-life use cases for neural machine translation, with a link to an extended tutorial on neural machine translation with attention mechanism algorithm